Go directly to product information

 Health

-Ceylon cinnamon contains relatively little coumarin, which makes the sweet notes predominate, and the slightly bitter undertone that characterizes cassia is absent.
-Ceylon cinnamon powder also contains hardly any coumarin.
+Ceylon cinnamon contains relatively little coumarin, which makes the sweet notes predominate, and the slightly bitter undertone typical of cassia is absent.
+Ceylon cinnamon powder also contains very little coumarin.

 Cassia contains 20 to 400 times as much coumarin as Ceylon cinnamon (0.017 grams per 100 grams).